cynkra/dm/README.md

 For example, if you want to change the name of one airport in `nycflights13`, you have to change only a single data entry.
 Sometimes, this principle is called "single point of truth".

-See the [Simple English Wikipedia article on database normalization](https://simple.wikipedia.org/wiki/Database_normalisation) for more details.
+See the [Wikipedia article on database normalization](https://en.wikipedia.org/wiki/Database_normalisation) for more details.
+Consider reviewing the [Simple English version](https://simple.wikipedia.org/wiki/Database_normalisation) for a gentle introduction.

 ### 5) Relational Databases